markterweele/windows-itpro-docs/windows/configuration/unbranded-boot/index.md

    bcdedit.exe -set {globalsettings} bootuxdisabled on
    ```

 1. Run the following command to suppress any error screens that are displayed during boot.
-If **noerrordisplay** is on and the boot manager hits a *WinLoad Error* or *Bad Disk Error*, the system displays a black screen
+If `noerrordisplay` is set to `on` and the boot manager hits a *WinLoad Error* or *Bad Disk Error*, the system displays a black screen

    ```cmd
    bcdedit.exe -set {bootmgr} noerrordisplay on